 When a loved one dies, the pain of grief and the feeling of loss experienced by the family can be overwhelming.
-It is all the more painful when the death could have been prevented—but someone’s negligence paved the way for tragedy.
-The untimely death of a loved one can come as a shock, and if you suspect that negligence played a role in your family member’s death you should be aware of your legal options under civil law.
+It is all the more painful when the death could have been prevented—but carelessness paved the way for tragedy.
+The untimely death of a loved one can come as a shock, and if you suspect that negligence played a role in your family member’s death you should be aware of your legal options under the law.
 If you believe your loved one was a wrongful death victim, contact Russell & Hill, PLLC to get informed about your family’s rights and to discuss taking legal action.

 Unfortunately, wrongful death can come about in multiple ways.
 Some examples of wrongful death situations include:

 If you lost a loved one due to someone else’s negligence and need a wrongful death attorney in Seattle and the surrounding communities, contact the legal experts at Russell & Hill, PLLC to discuss your legal options.
 We help grieving families recover damages after the untimely loss of a loved one.
 We believe that families deserve to see justice done in the civil courts in order to get closure after losing someone they loved, and by making sure that liable parties are held legally accountable for the horrible results of their negligence.
 Your family could be qualified to receive cash compensation, which can be used to cover funerary costs and other expenses that tend to pile up after a death in the family.
 Call us today for a free consultation.